-This toolkit presents publicly available sources that may help you screen the people and companies your firm is considering doing business
+This page presents publicly available sources that may help you screen for negative information about people and companies your firm is considering doing business with.

 - Market manipulation

 - Securities violations

 - Offences involving theft, breach of trust, or greed

 There is no set template for a good background search.
 Your knowledge of the research task and the background of your subject puts you in the best position to decide when and how to do research.
 You will need to use your judgment for each research decision, including the choice of sources to search and research strategies to employ.

 This background research toolkit is an educational tool that outlines common searches performed by Canadian researchers.
 The intent is not to provide a comprehensive list of sources that should be checked.
 Sources come and go and the information they cover, and provide access to may change over time.
 A good quality search may require the use of commercial, or paid, resources.

 Investors and members of the general public may find the investor education sources such as InvestRight more practical, as all the sources listed are free and steps are easy to follow.